 In March 2006, the Company implemented a restructuring program within the Consumer Video segment under which 23 employees worldwide, primarily in the marketing and selling function and the research and development function, were notified that their employment would be terminated.
 The purpose of the program was to maximize the efficiency of the Company's organizational structure.
 In connection with this action, the Company recorded a charge of \$1.1 million.
-Payments to the employees are expected to be completed during 2006.
+Payments to these employees were completed during the three months ended September 30, 2006, and approximately \$0.1 million remaining in the related restructuring accrual was reversed.